How to use the calculatorPut in all measurements and project details to get an accurate cost estimate for your deck.

 If you already have a deck and need to "renew" it with Pressure Treated or Composite material, but want to leave the old framing in place (maybe do a few small repairs as well) select "Replace Boards and Railings Only".

-If you already have a deck, but it's in bad shape, and the frame is rotted - you should remove both the old deck and frame, and build a new one.
+If your existing deck is in bad shape, and the frame is rotted - you should remove both the old deck together with the frame, and build a new one.
 However, you can reuse old footings.
 In this case select "New Deck + Rebuild Frame"

-As you can see, building a Pressure Treated (PT) wood deck is the most affordable option, while an AZEK deck is the most expensive.
-A composite deck is somewhere in the middle of the price spectrum.
+If you are on a tight budget a Pressure Treated (PT) wood deck is the most affordable option, while an AZEK deck is the most expensive.
+A composite material is somewhere in the middle of the price spectrum.

 NOTE - Material cost is for DECKING BOARDS only.
 It does not include frame, footings, railings, fasteners, etc.